proxima-one/proxima_explorer/README.md

-# Proxima Service Explorer
+# Proxima Explorer

-The service explorer is designed to show the services and tables within the space.
-To check out the live version direct your attention here :).
+The explorer is designed to show the services available within the nodes registered in proxima registry.

 [Explorer]()